The Cellar: Chilean Finds For Only $10

 This is one of those wines that I normally wouldn’t make a big deal about.
 Long-time readers know that I tend to gravitate towards smaller producers who source their grapes from specific regions and make their wines the traditional way.
 This wine is far from that as Cono Sur is one of the biggest wineries in Chile and largest producers Pinot Noir in the world.
 The grapes are sourced from the entire Central Valley, also known as the ‘wine factory’ of Chile.
 All that being said I am not one to shy away when I see a great $10 value – and that’s exactly what this is.

 This week’s second wine is from Emiliana Vineyards.
 While still a large producer, these guys are nowhere near the size of Cono Sur.
-At Emiliana Vineyards they are dedicated to sustainable, organic, and
+At Emiliana Vineyards they are dedicated to sustainable, organic, andcheck out their interactive webpage that does a really good job explaining all the ins and outs.

 Sauvignon Blanc grows best in cool climates and in Chile some of the best examples are from Casablanca Valley located approximately 50 miles northwest of Santiago.
 This region is responsible for a lot of the crisp white wines that the country produces.
 Its proximity to the Pacific Ocean creates a stable maritime climate with cool temperatures and foggy mornings – conditions close to ideal for growing Sauvignon Blanc.
 Emiliana’s Nature Sauvignon Blanc is another good value.
 Despite being an ’09, this $10 wine still has a lot of vigor in it.
 It is very clean and refreshing, although perhaps a bit simple, displaying grapefruits and a hint of basil on the finish.